 What is L2TP VPN edge router?

 L2TP VPN edge router is a setup where the router at the network’s edge acts as the VPN gateway using Layer 2 Tunneling Protocol L2TP over IPsec to provide secure remote access or site-to-site connections.
-Veepn for edge extension
+Is windscribe a vpn and what you need to know about windscribe features, privacy, streaming, pricing, and speed in 2026

 How do I configure L2TP/IPsec on my edge router?